20 Best Dog Breeds For People With Allergies, Because There Is Some Hope

 1. Bichon Frise

 Dogs that are better for people with allergies can still be super fluffy, and the Bichon Frise is proof of that.
 These adorable little dogs are gentle, happy, and playful.
-Their hair continually grows and doesn't shed, making them ideal for people with allergies.
+But most importantly, they have a white hypoallergenic coat that continually grows and doesn't shed, so they're great for people with allergies.
+They are also still soft and velvety.
+A Bichon Frise is also very adaptive, and gets along well with children and other pets.

+Labradoodles are so wonderfully fluffy that they can come across as a terrible nightmare for someone with allergies.
+But that couldn't be further from the truth.
 Thanks to their curly hair that is more similar to wool than fur, labradoodles don't pick up as many allergens when outside as other breeds do, so they can be great for people with allergies.
 And look at them!
 They're perfect!
+Still, these aren't always considered hypoallergenic dogs, so be sure to really look into them before getting one.

 You can call these little guys "Xolo" for short, since their full name is a little difficult to pronounce.
-These dogs are mainly hairless, although some have a short, flat coat, which is why they're great for people with allergies — almost no shedding!
+These Mexican dogs are mainly hairless, although some have a short, flat coat, which is why they're great for people with allergies — almost no shedding!
+Most allergies are triggered by shedding, skin cells, or the urine that can collect on hair, so having a hairless dog typically solves these problems.
 They are also great watchdogs, as they're super loyal and alert.

 5. Yorkshire Terrier

 Also usually known as Yorkies, these cute little dogs are great for allergies since they don't shed or have a lot of dander.
-The only thing is that Yorkies require a lot of grooming, so that's something to consider.
+In fact, Yorkies don't have fur, they have actual hair, which is another reason they're great for anyone with allergies.
+But the only thing is that, because of that hair, Yorkies require a lot of grooming.
+Their hair needs to be brushed nearly every day to avoid tangles and knots, and they also need to be shampooed quite regularly.

 6. Shih Tuz